-^bRated down 2 levels; once for serious concerns over imprecision as unable to conclusively determine whether between-group difference met the MID and once for serious concerns over risk of bias due to large difference in treatment discontinuations between groups
+bRated down 2 levels; once for serious concerns over the risk of bias due to large differences in treatment discontinuations between groups.

-Rated down 3 levels; twice for very serious concerns over imprecision, including low sample size and failure to meet MID and once for serious concerns over risk of bias due to large difference in treatment discontinuations between groups
+cated down 3 levels: twice for very serious concerns over imprecision, including low sample size and failure to meet MID and once for serious concerns over the risk of bias due to large differences in treatment discontinuations between groups.